 Since 2016, State Farm has taken a club-deal approach to catastrophe bonds, with each of its new cat bond transactions since being marketed more closely held, to a select group of catastrophe bond investors.

-The use of catastrophe bonds as a source of reinsurance protection from the capital markets hasn’t changed at State Farm though, with the Merna Re issues typically providing the insurer with cover against losses from New Madrid zone earthquakes.
+The use of catastrophe bonds as a source of reinsurance protection from the capital markets hasn’t changed at State Farm though, with the Merna Re issues typically providing the insurer with cover against losses from earthquakes, but in this case the focus has shifted to wind-driven risks.

 For this latest transaction, Merna Re II Ltd., a Bermuda domiciled special purpose insurer, has issued and sold $300 million of Series 2021-2 Class A notes to cat bond funds and ILS investors, with the proceeds used to collateralize an underlying reinsurance agreement between the issuer and the sponsor State Farm.

-The notes will provide State Farm with reinsurance against losses from earthquake events we’re assuming (possibly those occurring in the New Madrid fault region), on an indemnity trigger and we expect per-occurrence basis, with the protection running across a three-year term, maturing in June 2024.
+The notes will provide State Farm with reinsurance against Florida named storm and severe thunderstorm losses, on an indemnity trigger and we expect per-occurrence basis, with the protection running across a three-year term, maturing in June 2024.

 The notes were priced to pay investors a coupon of 5.5%, we understand.